SOME WILL DIE

 “I know.
 Shall I meet you down here at eight-forty-five?”

 If she had noticed she did not seem to be concerned he had appeared to have done some homework.
 Nor did she ask herself if that was the case how much did he know about her.
 Instead, she said, “The cocktail bar around the corner.
 Could we meet there?
-The hotel, you know.”
+The hotel, well, you know.”

 “Sure, I understand.
 There’s nothing like a bit of discretion.”